jakoberpf/charts/README.md

 - [vault](https://github.com/jakoberpf/charts/tree/main/charts/vault) as an secret manager and store
 - [teleport](https://github.com/jakoberpf/charts/tree/main/charts/teleport) as an cluster, virtual machine and database access service
 - [netmaker](https://github.com/jakoberpf/charts/tree/main/charts/netmaker) as a wireguard based software defined network service
+- [zerotier-bridge](https://github.com/jakoberpf/charts/tree/main/charts/zerotier-bridge) as a bridge into a zerotier network
-- [zerotier](https://github.com/jakoberpf/charts/tree/main/charts/zerotier-controller) as a controller for the zerotier software defined network
+- [zerotier-controller](https://github.com/jakoberpf/charts/tree/main/charts/zerotier-controller) as a controller for the zerotier software defined network

 ## How to use the charts